 To be considered for the prize, books are nominated by their publishers; each imprint may nominate up to three books.
 There is no charge for nominating a book.
-Although self-publishers may not nominate their own books, up to two self-published books will be nominated by each of five independent bookstores specialized in food — Rabelais in Maine, Kitchen Arts & Letters in New York City, The Cook Book Stall in Philadelphia, The Book Larder in Seattle, and Omnivore Books in San Francisco.
+Although self-publishers may not nominate their own books, up to two self-published books are nominated by each of five independent bookstores specialized in food — Rabelais in Maine, Kitchen Arts & Letters in New York City, The Cook Book Stall in Philadelphia, The Book Larder in Seattle, and Omnivore Books in San Francisco.
 In addition, each judge, after all the other nominations are in, may nominate two books.
 The judges may not be approached directly about the prize, and contacting any of them about a particular book may cause it to be withdrawn from consideration.

-Nominations open on September 30, 2014 and close on November 30, 2014.
-On February 2, 2015, a long list of 12 books will be announced, and on February 17 a short list of six books will be announced.
-The winner will be announced on March 2, 2015.
+For the 2015 prize, nominations opened on September 30, 2014 and closed on November 30, 2014.
+On February 2, 2015, a long list of 12 books was announced, and on February 17 a short list of six books was announced.
+The winner was announced on March 2, 2015.

-The 2014 Art of Eating Prize is made possible through the generous support of Chipotle Mexican Grill, the Institute of Culinary Education, Louis/Dressner Selections, Jasper Hill Farm, and La Quercia Cured Meats.
+The 2015 Art of Eating Prize is made possible through the generous support of Chipotle Mexican Grill, the Institute of Culinary Education, Louis/Dressner Selections, Jasper Hill Farm, and La Quercia Cured Meats.